-Pursuant to the terms of the Business Combination Agreement, all of the issued and outstanding Series A, Series B-1 and Series B-2 redeemable convertible preferred stock converted into 204,657,950 shares of Legacy Dave common stock immediately prior to the Business Combination.
-Then, as of the closing of the Business Combination, all outstanding shares of Legacy Dave common stock converted into 342,638,866 shares of Class A Common Stock and Class V Common Stock.
+Pursuant to the terms of the Business Combination Agreement, all of the issued and outstanding Series A, Series B-1 and Series B-2 redeemable convertible preferred stock and series A redeemable convertible preferred stock and series A redeemable convertible preferred stock converted into 204,657,950 shares of Legacy Dave common stock immediately prior to the Business Combination, all outstanding shares of Legacy Dave common stock converted into 342,638,866 shares of Class A Common Stock and Class V Common Stock.
 Additionally, each of Legacy Dave options and warrants that were outstanding immediately prior to the closing of the Business Combination remained outstanding and converted into options and warrants for Dave Class A and Class V Common Stock equal to the number of the Company's common stock, subject to such options or warrants, multiplied by the Exchange Ratio at an exercise price per share equal to the current exercise price per share for such option or warrant divided by the Exchange Ratio, with the aggregate amount of shares of Class A Common Stock and Class V Common Stock issuable upon exercise of such options and warrants to be 32,078,481.